Your Most Asked Questions

 How much does it cost to come for a tour / visit?

-Regular admission is $7.50 or $10 depending on age (babies and toddlers always FREE), and private group tours start at $100/2 hrs.
+As of January 2024, Regular admission is $7.50 or $10 depending on age (babies and toddlers always FREE), and private group tours start at $100/2 hrs.
 Prices may change as necessary.

 What is a Farm Sanctuary